GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 *   [Migrating Oracle users to Cloud SQL for PostgreSQL: Security, operations, monitoring, and logging](https://cloud.google.com/solutions/migrating-oracle-users-to-cloud-sql-for-postgresql-security)

 This document is intended for a technical audience who is responsible for database management and migration.
 This document assumes that you're familiar with database administration and schema conversions, and that you have basic knowledge of using shell scripts and Google Cloud.

+High-level overview of the migration procedure using Ora2pg:

+1. Install Ora2pg and initialize the migration project.
+2. Set up source and target database connectivity.
+3. Configure Ora2pg migration parameters.
+4. Generate a database migration report.
+5. Export the database schema from Oracle database.
+6. Import the database schema into Cloud SQL for PostgreSQL.
+7. Perform data migration.
+8. Import indexes, constraints, foreign keys, and triggers into Cloud SQL for PostgreSQL.
+9. Verify data integrity after the migration.

 ## Objectives